cake-lab/datafree-model-extraction/README.md

 ## Replicating DFME Results

 ### Load Victim Model Weights
-First, download the pretrained victim model weights from [the Data Free Adversarial Distillation paper's dropbox](https://www.dropbox.com/sh/xh9eqq0iknagwwc/AACTQGte7hecIcr-DexD7z9ea?dl=0).
+First, download the pretrained victim model weights from [this dropbox](https://www.dropbox.com/sh/lt6w0nq3msp4do0/AADmJk2k3LQqFqWt9916W-nra?dl=0).
 The two file names are `cifar10-resnet34_8x.pt` and `svhn-resnet34_8x.pt`.
+The CIFAR10 weights were found on the [Data Free Adversarial Distillation](https://github.com/VainF/Data-Free-Adversarial-Distillation) dropbox, while we trained the SVHN model ourselves.

 Then, store the pre-trained model weights at the following location